Skip to content

 SPQR

-SPQR short for latin “Senatus Populusque Romanus”: A leading principle of the politics of ancient Rome, meaning the rule of the senate and the people, became something like a slogan for the empire.
-The four letters remain present in the modern metropole and can be seen for example on manholes.
+SPQR short for Latin “Senatus Populusque Romanus”: A leading principle of the politics of ancient Rome, meaning the rule of the senate and the people, became something like a slogan for the empire.
+The four letters remain present in the modern metropole and can be seen, for example, on manholes.
 A vivid reminder of the vast history of this city spanning many thousands of years and its role in the development of modern stateship and democracy.

 test